callezenwaka/callezenwaka.github.io/README.md

 I also research on Privacy for Emerging Technology and Enterprise Cloud Applications.

 My <a href="https://codepen.io/callezenwaka">Codepen</a> page has awesome demos.
+So are other demos on <a href="https://github.com/callezenwaka">github</a>.

-My personal projects (<a href="https://github.com/callezenwaka">github</a>) are centered around giving back to the community.
+My personal projects are centered around giving back to the community.

 You can check them out below: